Robdel12/DropKick/CONTRIBUTING.md

 ### Adding or editing code
 - Fork Dropkick
-- Run `npm install` to install all the dev dependencies
+- Run `yarn install` to install all the dev dependencies
 - Make your changes
-  - Follow the same coding style that's written in dropkick.js. ** Not doing this will result in a lot of comments on your pull request*
 - Write tests
   - If you're adding a feature write a test for it
   - If you're fixing a bug write a test for it.
-- Run `gulp test` from your command line.
+- Run `yarn test` from your command line.
 This is to make sure all tests pass.
 - If all tests pass you can create a pull request.
 Tag any related github issue tickets in the PR.

-**If you fail to do any of these we probably will not accept your changes**